Cedarville, Massachusetts

 Cedarville is the southeasternmost village in Plymouth, Massachusetts, United States.
 It is bounded to the north by Ellisville Road and Hedges Pond, to the south by the town of Bourne, to the west by Little Herring Pond and Great Herring Pond, and to the east by Cape Cod Bay.

 The community was named for a cedar swamp near the original town site.

 Overview

 Located on Cape Cod Bay, Cedarville maintains a rural character, with nearby coastal and wooded open spaces and ponds.
 Local activities include swimming, boating, fishing, and clamming.
 In 2011 the town opened Hedges Pond Recreational Area at Hedges Pond to provide a day-use area for swimming, non-motorized boating, hiking, and sports.

-The business district of Cedarville is located less than a mile north of Exit 2 off Route 3 on Massachusetts Route 3A.
+The business district of Cedarville is located less than one mile north of Exit 2, off Route 3 on Massachusetts Route 3A.

 White Cliffs Country Club, a private gated community with a golf course situated along the ocean cliffs, was constructed in the 1980s.
 It is known for waterfront weddings overlooking Cape Cod Bay as well as golf tournaments.